Backpacking Is Life · Updated June 2026

 Best for: standard 1–4 week trips, first-time Europe travellers, anyone who wants set-and-forget.

 Made by Nord Security.
 Clean app, simple checkout, automatic activation on arrival.
-Covers 35 countries including the UK, all of Schengen, plus Switzerland, Norway, and Iceland.
+Covers 35 countries including the UK, all of Schengen, plus Switzerland, Norway and Iceland.

-Current Europe pricing (May 2026):
+Current Europe pricing:

 - 1 GB / 7 days — $4.99 USD